MineKing9534/KORMite/README.md

 ## Vendors
 The core library only contains the infrastructure for type mapping etc. To actually connect to a database and work with it, you also need the dependency for the database vendor you use, that then contains the actual implementation for SQL generation etc.

-For postgreSQL (recommended), you can use `de.mineking:KORMite-postgres:VERSION`.
+For PostgreSQL (recommended), you can use `de.mineking:KORMite-postgres:VERSION`.

+If you want to use SQLite instead, you can use `de.mineking:KORMite-sqlite:VERSION`.

+## Extensions
+There are extensions for discord and minecraft available that provide TypeMappers for some types for the corresponding platform.
+You can get these from `de.mineking:KORMite-discord:VERSION` for JDA or `de.mineking:KORMite-minecraft:VERSION` for Paper.

 ## Usage
 The basic usage looks like this: